 - 1. Submit an application online and the non-refundable \$100 application fee, which is only applicable for the annual application cycle in which it is submitted. - 2.
-Submit evidence of a Bachelor of Science degree in Nursing or a Bachelor's degree in another appropriate related major from a regionally accredited institution.
+Present evidence of a Bachelor of Science degree in Nursing or a Bachelor's degree in another appropriate related major from a regionally accredited institution.
 (If an applicant is currently enrolled at a regionally accredited institution and is scheduled to complete a Bachelor's degree prior to the anticipated enrollment at ADU's NAP, he or she must provide a current transcript prior to an admission interview, and then provide a final official transcript upon completion of the Bachelor's degree and prior to enrollment.) - 3.
-Submit current official transcripts from all undergraduate and/or graduate institutions attended, in accordance with the guidelines in the current ADU Graduate Academic Bulletin.
+Present current official transcripts from all undergraduate and/or graduate institutions attended, in accordance with the guidelines in the current ADU Graduate Academic Bulletin.
 Admission GPAs will be calculated based on credits and grades from regionally accredited institutions only.
 Transcripts must be mailed or delivered electronically to the Office of Enrollment Services from each institution attended.
 Transcripts will be considered official only when received directly from the institution and not hand-delivered by the applicant or faxed by the institution attended.
 Failure to disclose all colleges or universities previously attended could result in denial or dismissal.
 Additionally, transcripts from institutions outside the United States must be evaluated by World Education Services (WES), which is the only ADU-approved foreign credential evaluation company (refer to ADU Graduate Academic Bulletin).
 (If an applicant is currently enrolled in any course at a regionally accredited institution at which he or she has previously taken any other courses, he or she must provide an updated transcript prior to an admission interview, and then provide an official transcript upon completion of the course and prior to enrollment.) - 4.
 Present a minimum cumulative grade point average, inclusive of both undergraduate and graduate coursework, of 3.00 on a 4.00 scale. - 5.
-Submit an official copy of a satisfactory score on the Graduate Record Examination (GRE) taken within the last 5 years.
+Present an official copy of a satisfactory score on the Graduate Record Examination (GRE) taken within the last 5 years.
 GRE scores on official college transcripts are also acceptable.
 The GRE requirement may be waived for applicants who have earned a prior graduate degree from a regionally accredited educational institution.
+Beginning with the admission cycle of applicants who anticipate interviewing in 2014 for a position with the cohort to enroll in January 2015, only GRE scores will be accepted; the MAT will not be accepted.

-The MAT is not accepted. - 6.
-Submit a current, unrestricted license to practice as a professional registered nurse issued through one of the states of the United States.
+- 6. Present a current, unrestricted license to practice as a professional registered nurse issued through one of the states of the United States.
 If that RN license is not issued through Florida, the applicant must be eligible for Florida registered nurse licensure. - 7.
 Complete a minimum of one year of recent critical care nursing experience.
-[Preferred: Two or more years of recent intensive critical care nursing experience; at least a portion of this experience is with the adult patient population].
+Two or more years of recent intensive critical care nursing experience is preferred.
+It is also preferred that at least a portion of this experience is with the adult patient population.
 Critical care experience is defined by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) as follows: